 Application Deadline and Award Notification

-The application deadline for the current funding cycle is March 20, 2017, with award notifications made in mid-April 2017.
-For Fall 2017 semester awards, funds must be expended by December 15, 2017; for FY18 academic year awards, funds musts be used by May 15, 2018.
-Requests for an extension must be made in writing to the BAI no later than May 1, 2017 or May 1, 2018, respectively, and will be reviewed on an individual basis.
+The BAI is currently accepting applications for public presentations taking place during Spring 2018 of the academic year.
+The application period for the current funding cycle opens September 15, 2017 and closes October 15, 2017 at 12:00 am (midnight).
+Award notifications will be made in mid-December 2017.
+For Spring 2018 semester awards, funds must be expended by May 15, 2018.
+Requests for an extension must be made in writing to the BAI no later than May 1, 2018 and will be reviewed on an individual basis.

 Within 30 days of the conclusion of the award period, grant recipients must complete the required final report form, which asks grant recipients to describe the work accomplished and reflect on both successful outcomes and challenges.
 In addition, final reports must include photo, video or other documentation for BAI promotional purposes and inclusion in the BAI archive.
 Provided images must conform to Brown’s Image Use Policy.